smart-data-models/dataModel.WaterDistributionManagementEPANET/Curve/doc/new_spec_EN-US.md

 ## List of properties

-- `curveType`:   - `description`: A description of this item  - `tag`: An optional text string used to assign the curve to a category.  - `type`: NGSI-LD Entity Type.
+- `curveType`: Allowed values FLOW-HEAD,FLOW-EFFICIENCY, FLOW-HEADLOSS,LEVEL-VOLUME  - `description`: A description of this item  - `tag`: An optional text string used to assign the curve to a category.  - `type`: NGSI-LD Entity Type.
 It must be equal to Curve.  - `xData`: X data points for the curve  - `yData`: Y data points for the curve
 Text to be included between overall title and description.
 ## Data Model description of properties
 Sorted alphabetically (click for details)